Terms and Conditions

 During the course of the engagement, we will review progress of the matter on a regular basis, keep you informed of progress and notify you of any changes in circumstances that might have an impact on the matter.
 If the matter is a contentious matter or is of a relatively low value, we will advise you from time to time, as necessary, whether the likely outcome of the matter will justify the likely charges and expenses and risks involved.

-We will also provide you with periodic updates as the costs involved in conducting the engagement and bring to your attention any necessary expenses.
+We will also provide you with periodic updates of the costs involved in conducting the engagement and bring to your attention any necessary expenses.

 In return, we would ask that you provide us with clear, timely and accurate instructions, respond promptly to our requests for documents, information or instructions and safeguard any documents which are needed for your matter.
 Delay in giving us information or in telling us what you want will often mean that we cannot provide a completely satisfactory service and may result in an increase in the fees payable.

-We will expect you to comply with any applicable statutory and other legal requirements, including those relating to money-laundering and, where relevant, financial services.
+We will expect you to comply with any applicable statutory and other legal or regulatory requirements, including those relating to money-laundering and, where relevant, financial services.

 In contentious issues you are required to take particular care about the accuracy and speed of your instructions.
 You or a director, senior officer or manager will have to verify the truth of your case.
 You will also be required to sign a retainer letter detailing your contribution.